ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/dir-path-filename.md

 Here is an example.
 This program looks for `csv` and `xslx` files in a sub-folder.

 1. Add `FileUtil` in the unit section.
-2. Call `FindAllFiles` and store output in a `TStringList` variable.
-No need to create the `TStringList`, `FindAllFiles` does it for you.
-When you call this function, specify the following;
+2. Invoke the `FindAllFiles` and save the output into a `TStringList` variable.
+You don't need to instantiate the `TStringList` object separately; `FindAllFiles` handles it automatically.
+When calling this function, make sure to provide the following:

-     - path to search
+      - The path to be searched.
-     - type of files to search
+      - The types of files to be searched.
-     - recursive
+      - Specify whether the search should be recursive.

 3. Lastly, free the `TStringList`.